metabase/metabase/docs/troubleshooting-guide/index.md

 - [Managing data sandboxing][sandbox].

-- [Synchronizing with the database][sync-fingerprint-scan]: tables are empty or columns are not visible.
+- [Fixing missing or out-of-sync tables and columns][sync-fingerprint-scan].

 ## Think you found a bug?